Newberry Wrongful Death Lawyer

 The same principles that apply in personal injury cases transfer over to wrongful death lawsuits.
 Accident victims are often blamed for their own injuries.
 Similarly, victims of fatal accidents may be blamed for causing their own death.

-Liability is divided between all responsible parties under the comparative fault laws in Florida.
-That means you can recover damages if your loved one is blamed for the accident.
+Liability is divided between all responsible parties under the modified comparative fault laws in Florida.
+That means you can still potentially recover damages if your loved one is blamed for the accident.
 Your damages award will be reduced to account for their percentage of fault.
+If they were 51% or more responsible for the accident, however, you won’t be able to collect damages.

 A personal injury lawyer can help in cases involving shared fault.
 We’ll conduct our own investigation to find out what caused your loved one’s death.
 That way, we can minimize the impact of the insurance company’s “blame the victim” tactics.